 My art journey began almost 3 years ago, when I was still living in Egypt, and struggling with post-partum depression.
 It started off as an attempt to decorate the bare walls of my daughter's nursery without spending a lot of money.
 And it quickly grew into a passion.
 I started off with acrylics, I went online and followed tutorials, learning about brush control, brush techniques, gridding, composition, and perspective.
 I still don't consider myself talented or accomplished but the fact that I started off in traditional art mediums gave me the foundation that I would need if I ever were to transition to digital art.
-There will be an upcoming blog post about the importance of starting off in traditional art before diving into digital art.
 My point is I learnt to love the feeling of a brush in my hand and the feeling of putting a brush to paper or canvas.
 Acrylics will still be my medium of choice, but I also have a soft spot for watercolors and gouache.
 I haven't tried oil painting yet as I am waiting to have a well-ventilated space due to all the chemicals in oils.

 Over the next few years, art became my escape.
 I practiced by following tutorial after tutorial as well numerous classes on skillshare (an online learning community).
 I followed only artists and designers on my social media.
 I learnt about color theory, and water control, but most of all, I think I learnt patience.
 I still find it daunting to render something from my imagination onto paper or canvas, but much less daunting to look at a reference image and let my hands interpret in their own way what my eyes can see.
 There were many times when I would scribble over a painting I've labored over for weeks and give up defeated.
 But then, I would start again, and more likely than not, I would be satisfied with my second, sometimes third attempt.
 I also learnt it's better to do just enough rather than to do too much, that is, sometimes its better to stop while you're still just about satisfied with a painting rather than aiming for perfection.
 Perfection doesn't exist anywhere, least of all in art.
 And if it does, it's better not to place it on a pedestal because even perfection can disappoint.